 The CHNA process began in January 2024, and the collection of quantitative and qualitative data concluded in June 2024.
-As part of this needs assessment, a vast number of residents, educators, government and healthcare professionals, and health and human services leaders in the Penn Highlands Brookville service area participated in the study.
+As part of this needs assessment, a vast number of residents, educators, government and healthcare professionals, and health and human services leaders in Penn Highlands DuBois and Penn Highlands Clearfield's service area participated in the study.
 Information collected from leaders provided a deeper understanding of community matters, health equity factors, and community needs.
-Penn Highlands Brookville collected community and key informant surveys, community stakeholder interviews, and focus group data to engage and capture the community's perspective.
+Penn Highlands DuBois and Penn Highlands Clearfield collected community and key informant surveys, community stakeholder interviews, and focus group data to engage and capture the community's perspective.